Tadlac Lake

-Tadlac Lake, also colloquially known as Alligator Lake, is a freshwater volcanic crater lake located in Barangay Tadlac, in the municipality of Los Baños of Laguna province in the Philippines.
-The lake-filled maar is located along the southern shore of Laguna de Bay, the largest lake in the country, with Alligator Lake protruding out of the shore of the larger lake.
-If not for its slightly-elevated crater rim, Alligator Lake would be wholly engulfed by Laguna de Bay.
+Tadlac Lake, also colloquially known as Crocodile Lake, is a freshwater volcanic maar lake located in Barangay Tadlac, in the municipality of Los Baños, Laguna.
+The lake-filled maar is located along the southern shore of Laguna de Bay, the largest lake in the Philippines, with Tadlac Lake protruding out of the shore of the larger lake.
+If not for its slightly-elevated crater rim, Tadlac Lake would be wholly engulfed by Laguna de Bay.

-The crater lake is one of the maars of the Laguna Volcanic Field.
+The volcanic lake is one of many maars in the Laguna Volcanic Field.
 It is listed as one of the inactive volcanos in the Philippines by the Philippine Institute of Volcanology and Seismology (PHIVOLCS).

-Tadlac lake is also notable for its history of annual Lake overturns, locally called langal.
-This phenomenon, rare elsewhere but usually occurring in Tadlac lake during the cold months of December to February, is the result of trapped carbon dioxide (CO2) erupting from the deep layers of the lake towards the surface, leading to fish kills due to low levels of dissolved oxygen.
-This phenomenon was greatly heightened by the introduction of aquaculture to the lake in the mid-1980s, eventually leading to a massive and costly fishkill in 1999, which in turn led to the cessation of aquaculture activities on the lake.
+Tadlac Lake is also notable for its history of annual lake overturns, locally called langal.
+This phenomenon, rare elsewhere but common in Tadlac Lake during the cold season (December-February), is the result of trapped carbon dioxide (CO2) erupting from the deep layers of the lake towards the surface, leading to fish kills from low levels of dissolved oxygen.
+This was greatly heightened by the introduction of aquaculture to the lake in the mid-1980s, eventually leading to a massive and costly fish kill in 1999, which in turn led to the cessation of aquaculture there.

-Prior to the introduction of aquaculture, Alligator Lake was considered as an oligotrophic lake, having low nutrient content and low algal production, resulting in very clear water with high drinking-water quality.
+Prior to the introduction of aquaculture, Tadlac Lake was considered as an oligotrophic lake, having low nutrient content and low algal production, resulting in very clear water with high potability.

+Commonly confused or misnamed as Alligator lake.
+Alligators are only present in the Everglades in the United States and China's Yangtze River.
+Never present in the Philippines.
+Crocodiles however have been known to inhabit Laguna lake and surrounding bodies of water until the early to mid 1900s.

 Geography and geology

-Alligator Lake is located in Barangay Tadlac, in the hot springs resort town of Los Baños ('The Baths' in English) near the border with Calamba in the province of Laguna.
-The lake is contained in a piece of land jutting out to Laguna de Bay that was known as Malilimbas Point, and is directly situated below the northeastern slope of Mount Makiling, the highest mountain in the Laguna Volcanic Field.
+Tadlac Lake is located in Barangay Tadlac, in the hot springs resort town of Los Baños (Spanish for “The Baths”) near the border with Calamba in the province of Laguna.
+The lake is in a headland jutting out into Laguna de Bay known as Malilimbas Point, and is directly below the northeastern slope of Mount Makiling, the highest mountain in the Laguna Volcanic Field.
 Because of its origin, the lake has no outlet and is replenished only by rainfall.